Security deposit on a credit card: What it is & how it works

 Credit cards with no deposit required are known as unsecured cards.
 There are unsecured cards for people with credit scores in different ranges.
 Getting one depends on the credit requirements of the issuer and the specific card.

-If you have limited credit history or poor credit scores, there are other ways to access a credit card—such as becoming an authorized user.
+If you have limited credit history or poor credit scores, there are other ways to access a credit card, such as becoming an authorized user.

 Key takeaways: Secured credit card deposits

-Secured cards can be great tools for building and rebuilding credit.
-To open a secured credit card, you have to put down a one-time refundable security deposit.
-At Capital One, the minimum security deposit ranges from $49 to $200 for an initial credit limit of at least $200.
+At Capital One, the minimum security deposit ranges from $49 to $200, depending on creditworthiness, for an initial credit limit of at least $200.
 You can get your security deposit back if you use the card responsibly and upgrade to an unsecured card.

 Compare Capital One secured credit cards to see if one is right for you, and check for pre-approved card offers before you apply.
 Getting pre-approved is quick and won’t hurt your credit scores.